Password: Factors in the security of a password system

 The security of a password-protected system depends on several factors.
 The overall system must be designed for sound security, with protection against computer viruses, man-in-the-middle attacks and the like.
 Physical security issues are also a concern, from deterring shoulder surfing to more sophisticated physical threats such as video cameras and keyboard sniffers.
 Passwords should be chosen so that they are hard for an attacker to guess and hard for an attacker to discover using any of the available automatic attack schemes.
-See password strength and computer security for more information.

 Nowadays, it is a common practice for computer systems to hide passwords as they are typed.
 The purpose of this measure is to prevent bystanders from reading the password; however, some argue that this practice may lead to mistakes and stress, encouraging users to choose weak passwords.
 As an alternative, users should have the option to show or hide passwords as they type them.

 Effective access control provisions may force extreme measures on criminals seeking to acquire a password or biometric token.
 Less extreme measures include extortion, rubber hose cryptanalysis, and side channel attack.

 Some specific password management issues that must be considered when thinking about, choosing, and handling, a password follow.